Naso, Bemidabar, & Vayakheil: Reconstructing

 But Moses calls to them, and gradually the people come close enough to listen to his report from God.

-At the end of Moses’ first forty days on the mountain, the people assemble themselves and confront Aaron with their demand for an idol.
+As Moses’ first forty days on the mountain draw to a close, the people assemble themselves and confront Aaron with their demand for an idol.

 Vayikaheil, the people, against Aaron, and they said to him: “Get up!
 Make for us a god …” (Exodus 32:1)